 - 2 tablespoon ghee

 - ½ to ¾ cup water

 - few black peppercorns (sabut kali mirch)

-- make the mathris in any shape as shown in the pictorials below. you could make them round or triangular.
+make the mathris in any shape as shown in the pictorials below. you could make them round or triangular.

 step by step crisp mathri recipe:

 1. seive the maida, wheat flour, baking soda and salt.